auhowielau/hu-lab/content/zh/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

+# Link to the homepage of the author
+link: "https://baidu.com"  # set link: "" for the author without homepage

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: